stuelten/pwgen/README.md

 # Generate a password with 4 words, with first character of each word uppercase
 ./target/pwgen-1-runner -U 4

+# Generate a password with 4 words, default number of digits and delimiters
+# in the german locale
+# using the uberjar
+java -Duser.language=de -jar target/pwgen-1-runner.jar -U 4
 ```

 ## Native Apps via Quarkus and GraalVM